mmartinezluis/aws-s3-js/README.md

     status: 204
 }
 ```
 You can see that some special characters were removed as well as blank spaces.
 The module's default parsing function takes care of removing some special characters that may void your object's Amazon S3 key (such as '#', '?', '+').
-You can more info about valid characters for objects' key (file names) in the More Info section below.
+You can get more info about valid characters for objects' key (file names) in the **More Info** section below.

 ### Creating and/or uploading to a specific directory: